top of page

 Extra Teachers for Smaller Classes

-Globewise supports the deployment of volunteer teachers engaged in regular education in Lower Moshi.
-Tanzania has, in the last few years, introduced compulsory education for all young people between the ages of 4 and 18.
-This is strictly monitored, which means that the number of children attending school has grown enormously in recently.
-Unfortunately ,however, the government is unable to provide sufficient financial resources to enable the hiring of additional teachers.
-This has led to overcrowded classrooms with sometimes as many as 110 students per class.
-As a result the FT Kilimanjaro Foundation has started a project to place newly graduated teachers, who often return to their native villages after completing their training, in their local village schools.
-Newly graduated teachers are also given the opportunity to gain work experience and help them increase their chances in the labour market.
-This creates a win / win situation with more motivated teachers in the classroom for a relatively modest fee and a good development trajectory for the new teachers.
-Due to the efforts of these teachers, class sizes can be reduced by splitting them up or teachers can be deployed to provide extra student support in, for example, mathematics.
+In Lower Moshi, Globewise supports the deployment of volunteer teachers in regular education.
+Tanzania has had compulsory education for all young people between the ages of 4 and 18 for several years now.
+This is strictly monitored, which has led to a huge increase in the number of children attending school in recent years.
+The government does not have sufficient financial resources available to hire additional teachers.
+This results in overcrowded classes with sometimes as many as 110 pupils in each class.
+A project has been started within the FT Kilimanjaro Foundation to deploy recently graduated teachers, who often return to their native villages after completing their training, in schools in their villages.
+The recently graduated teachers are given the opportunity to gain work experience, which increases their chances on the job market.
+So it works both ways.
+More motivated teachers in the classroom for a relatively modest fee and a great development path for the novice teachers.
+By deploying these teachers, classes can be reduced by splitting them up or the teachers can be deployed to provide additional support to the pupils in mathematics, for example.

 bottom of page